 Terry Mohn of Point Place started a not-for-profit organization to restore the light in 1991, but after a long, and determined effort, he proved unsuccessful.
 Robert Wiley and Richard Martin purchased the island in June 1990 for $45,000 and had given Mohn and option to acquire the property for around $70,000.

-In 2008, Erie Township was going to pay contractors to remove the structures built in 2002 and then try to recover the cost through the property owner's tax bill.
-This plan was apparently never carried out.
+In 2008, Erie Township was going to pay contractors to remove the structures built in 2002 and then try to recover the cost through the property owner's tax bill, but this plan was apparently never carried out.
 In 2009, ice floes caused substantial damage to at least one of the more modern structures on the island, and it seems only a matter of time till the entire island will disappear into Lake Erie.

 Head Keepers: William Wilson (1832), Ben Cass (1832 - 1833), Samuel Choate (1833 - 1834), Benjamin I. Woodruff (1834 - 1835), Oliver Whitmore (1835 - 1837), Ebenezer Ward (1837 - 1839), Gideon L. Kelsey (1839 - 1847), Alex H. Cromwell (1847 - 1850), Gordon S. Wilson (1850 - 1853), Okey McCormick (1853 - 1854), Isaac McCormick (1854 - 1858), James Coonahan (1858 - 1861), Andrew Harrison (1861 - 1867), Nathan W. Edson (1867 - 1869), Ann Edson (1869 - 1872), Samuel Jacobs (1872 - 1874), Emmet A. Root (1874 - 1875), William Haynes (1875 - 1904).